© Crown copyright 2018

 To achieve this, the UK will need to implement any transitioned agreements once they are agreed, and may need to change our legislation to allow this.
 The Trade Bill gives us the power to make such changes.

-This will ensure that, where it makes practical sense for regulations to be made once for the whole UK, it is possible for this to happen.
+The use of concurrent powers will ensure that, where it makes practical sense for regulations to be made once for the whole UK, it is possible for this to happen.
 The UK government will not normally use the powers to amend legislation in devolved areas without the consent of the relevant devolved administrations, and not without first consulting them.

 Agreement on Government Procurement

-This legislation will enable the UK to make any changes required in domestic legislation as the UK accedes to the GPA.
+The Trade Bill will enable the UK to make any changes required in domestic legislation as the UK accedes to the GPA.
 It also allows the UK to be able to reflect new countries joining the GPA and existing parties withdrawing from it.

 WTO rules create a safety net by enabling WTO members to protect domestic producers from unfair and injurious trading practices, and unforeseen and injurious surges in imports, through trade remedy measures, such as applying additional duties or (in respect of safeguards only) quotas to particular imports, in the following circumstances:

-- anti-dumping measures – these can be applied where imported goods are ‘dumped’ (ie exported at prices lower than the prices of the same goods in the domestic market of the exporter, or less than the full cost of production plus a reasonable profit), and which materially injure the domestic industry of the importing country
+- anti-dumping measures – these can be applied where imported goods are ‘dumped’ (that is exported at prices lower than the prices of the same goods in the domestic market of the exporter, or less than the full cost of production plus a reasonable profit), and which materially injure the domestic industry of the importing country

 - anti-subsidy measures (also known as countervailing measures) – these can be imposed on imports of goods which have benefitted from a financial contribution by a foreign government or public body, and which materially injure domestic industry of the importing country